The Thoroughbred horse,

 - Front Shims: Provide lift in the wither area and are available in two thicknesses, sold in pairs.

 - Bridging Shims: Fill in gaps over the top line.
 Available in two thicknesses, sold in pairs.

 - Rear Shims: Lift the cantle of the saddle for perfect balance.
 Available in two thicknesses, sold in pairs.

 Master Saddler Cordia Person on Saddle Fitting the Thoroughbred Horse.

 “When I first met Navarre, an off the track TB, he was in a gorgeous saddle sadly two tree sizes too small.
-He had a huge swooping wither and severe muscle wastage under the too narrow saddle points.
+He had a huge swooping wither and severe muscle wastage under the too-narrow saddle points.
 When I reached inside the channel of the saddle, the stirrup bars were like vises against the long muscles of his back.
 Palpation had to be very gentle as he came close to dropping to his knees under any pressure.
-I showed his rider how to do the essential belly lift, drawing a thumb along the center line of his belly and told her every change she got, to raise his back.
+I showed his rider how to do the essential belly lift, drawing a thumb along the centerline of his belly and told her every chance she got, to raise his back.
 The 30 cm saddle was replaced with a 34 cm wide saddle tree and a ThinLine sheepskin saddle pad.

 With the ThinLine, my horses’ gaits were larger and had more swing.
 My aids were more like thoughts than actions.
 And most important of all was the feeling like two hands reaching up into the saddle, pressing my seat bones upward as my guys lifted their backs when the ThinLine was part of the saddling equation.